-2020 Solvency and Financial Condition
+2021 Solvency and Financial Condition

 This document sets out the Solvency and Financial Condition Report for AHEL in accordance with Solvency II Regulations.
-The group SFCR includes the Solo Solvency and Financial Condition information for AIG UK which are shown side-by-side.
-AIG UK contributes in excess of 82% of the group Solvency Capital Requirement (SCR).
+The group SFCR includes the Solo Solvency and Financial Condition information for American International Group UK Limited (AIG UK) which are shown side-by-side.
+AIG UK contributes in excess of 91% of the group Solvency Capital Requirement (SCR).

-This group SFCR also includes information on two other insurance subsidiaries.
-AIG Life is a UK life insurance subsidiary, which publishes its own solo SFCR separately and will be available at http://www.aiglife.co.uk/ from 16 April 2021.
-AIG Israel Insurance Company is a non-EEA insurance subsidiary based in Israel and is not subject to Solvency II Regulations.
+This group SFCR also includes information on AIG Israel Insurance Company Limited (AIG Israel) which is a non-EEA insurance subsidiary based in Israel and is not subject to Solvency II Regulations.